mtulio/kb/howto/ansible.md

 python3 -m venv my-project/.venv
 ```

-- Enter in the project`s directory and enable the virtual environment
+- Enter in the project's directory and enable the virtual environment

 ```bash
 cd my-project && \